Thompson Sampling for Combinatorial Semi-Bandits: Introduction

 \subsection{Related Work}

-A number of related works on the general context of multi-armed bandit and Thompson sampling have been given, and we focus here on the most relevant studies related to CMAB.
+We have already mentioned a number of related works on the general context of multi-armed bandit and Thompson sampling.
+In this section, we focus on the most relevant studies related to CMAB.

-Our study follows the general CMAB framework of \cite{chen2016combinatorial}, which provides a UCB-style algorithm CUCB and show a $O(\sum_{i\in [m]} \log T / \Delta_{i,\min})$ regret bound.
-Comparing with our CTS, both use an offline oracle, assume a Lipschitz continuity condition, and the bound essentially match asymptotically on time horizon $T$.
-Their differences include: (a) CTS does not need the monotonicity property but CUCB requires that to use the offline oracle; (b) CUCB allows an approximation oracle (and uses approximate regret), but CTS requires an exact oracle; (c) the regret bound of CTS has some additional terms not related to $T$, which is common in TS-based regret bounds (See Section~\ref{sec:CTS} for more details). \citet{Combes2015} propose ESCB algorithm to solve CMAB with linear reward functions and independent arms, and their regret is a factor $O(\sqrt{m})$ better than our corresponding regret bound for CTS.
-However, their ESCB algorithm requires an exponential-time for computation, which is what we want to avoid when designing CMAB algorithms.
+Our study follows the general CMAB framework of \cite{chen2016combinatorial}, which provides a UCB-style algorithm CUCB and show a $O(\sum_{i\in [m]} K_{\max}\log T / \Delta_{i,\min})$ regret bound.
+CUCB policy and CTS policy both use an offline oracle and assume a Lipschitz continuity condition.
+Their differences include: (a) CTS does not need the monotonicity property but CUCB requires that to compute the upper confidence bounds; (b) CUCB allows an approximation oracle (and uses approximation regret), but CTS requires an exact oracle; (c) CTS requires the independence assumption, and also achieves a better regret upper bound (note that even under the independence assumption, the CUCB policy still has $O(\sum_{i\in [m]} K_{\max}\log T / \Delta_{i,\min})$ regret upper bound).
+Combes et. al. \cite{Combes2015} propose ESCB algorithm to solve CMAB with linear reward functions and independent arms, and prove that ESCB has the regret bound $O(\sum_{i\in [m]} \sqrt{K_{\max}}\log T / \Delta_{i,\min}) $, which is better than the CUCB policy.
+After that, Degenne et. al. \cite{degenne2016combinatorial} obtain an $O(\sum_{i\in [m]}( \log{K_{\max}})^2\log T / \Delta_{i,\min}) $ regret upper bound for ESCB algorithm, which is smaller than \citep{Combes2015}.
+Under the same setting, we provide a better regret bound $O(\sum_{i\in [m]}\log{K_{\max}}\log T / \Delta_{i,\min}) $ for CTS, and our analysis can help ESCB algorithm to achieve the same regret upper bound.
+CTS is better than ESCB in that ESCB requires exponential time in computation, but CTS only requires polynomial-time computation as long as the offline oracle is efficient.
+Thus, CTS is the only known CMAB algorithm that achieves $O(\sum_{i\in [m]} \log K_{\max}\log T / \Delta_{i,\min}) $ regret bound with an efficient computation.

-Matroid bandit is defined and studied by \citet{KWAEE14}, who provide a UCB-based algorithm with regret bound almost exactly matches CTS algorithm.
+Matroid bandit is defined and studied by Kveton et. al. \cite{KWAEE14}, who provide a UCB-based algorithm with regret bound almost exactly matches CTS algorithm.
 They also prove a matching lower bound using a partition matroid bandit.